People with INTJ personality types are highly creative, analytical, and logical. They are sometimes referred to as "Architects" or "Strategists."

 Others often perceive INTJs as abrupt, detached, and disinterested, which can make forming new friendships difficult.
 They tend to be restrained, preferring to communicate with a close group of family and friends.

 INTJs work better on their own and strongly prefer solo work to group work.
-INTJs excel at gathering information from the outside world, analyzing it, and generating new ideas.
+Architects excel at gathering information from the outside world, analyzing it, and generating new ideas.

 People with this personality type are typically analytical and logical.
 They value information, knowledge, and intelligence, excelling as scientists and mathematicians.
 When INTJs show interest in something, they tend to become as knowledgeable and skilled as possible in that area.

-INTJs usually excel in careers that combine their strong ability to understand and evaluate complex information and put this knowledge into practice.
-A career allowing INTJs to work independently and autonomously is also ideal for them.
+These individuals usually excel in careers that combine their strong ability to understand and evaluate complex information and put this knowledge into practice.
+Careers that offer independence and autonomy are also ideal for them.
 They have high expectations and adhere to the highest standards.

 They tend to excel in roles requiring efficiency and the ability to interpret complex information, such as engineering, academia, law, and research.

 INTJs are often solitary and self-sufficient, making it difficult to establish friendships.
-Since people with this personality type tend to think a lot about the future, they may avoid meeting people because they believe there won't be any long-term friendships.
+Since people with this personality type tend to think a lot about the future, they may avoid meeting people because they don't see long-term potential.

 The good news is that they become very close and dedicated to those who are persistent, although INTJs may not have many friends.
 They generally prefer friends who are also introverted, rational, and drama-free.

 INTJ parents are usually thoughtful and attentive but not overly affectionate.
-They have high hopes for their children, offering support and helping them think logically when faced with challenges.
+They hold high expectations for their children, offering support and helping them think logically when faced with challenges.
 Parents with this personality type encourage their children to be critical thinkers, self-reliant, and able to solve problems independently.

 If your child is an INTJ, focus on finding ways to encourage their intellectual strengths while trying to maintain a balance to avoid excessive perfectionism.
 You can also help your child develop their emotional intelligence by finding ways for them to express their feelings.